kuhnza/thundr/README.md

 ```

 **Note:** a current build (`dist` folder) will have to be present to base the rebuild off.
 Only html files of the build will be replaced.

-### Rebuilding a live site

-It's possible to rebuild the site while deployed so that the copy of pages can be changed without redeploying the site.
-See the Dropbox bit of the Content management section.

 ## Content management